Ernie Kovacs: Early life and career

-Kovacs's father, Andrew John Kovacs, was born in 1890 and emigrated from Tornaújfalu, Hungary, which is now known as Turnianska Nová Ves, Slovakia.
+Ernest Kovacs was born in 1919.
+His father, Andrew John Kovacs emigrated from Tornaújfalu, Hungary, which is now known as Turnianska Nová Ves, Slovakia.
 Andrew sailed on the S.S.
 Würzburg via Bremen, arriving at Ellis Island on February 8, 1906, at age 16.
-He worked as a policeman, restaurateur, and bootlegger, the last so successfully that he moved his wife Mary, son Tom, and his half-brother Ernest Edward Kovacs into a 20-room mansion in the better part of Trenton.
+He worked as a policeman, restaurateur, and bootlegger, the last so successfully that he moved his wife Mary, son Tom, and Tom’s half-brother Ernest Edward Kovacs into a 20-room mansion in the best part of Trenton.

-Though a poor student, Kovacs was influenced by his Trenton Central High School drama teacher, Harold Van Kirk, and received an acting scholarship to the American Academy of Dramatic Arts in 1937 with Van Kirk's help.
+Though a poor student, Kovacs was influenced by his Trenton Central High School drama teacher, Harold Van Kirk, and received an acting scholarship to the American Academy of Dramatic Arts in 1937 with Van Kirk's help, appearing with Long Island, N.Y. stock companies.
 The end of Prohibition and the onset of the Great Depression resulted in difficult financial times for the family.
 When Kovacs began drama school, all he could afford was a fifth-floor walk-up apartment on West 74th Street in New York City.

 During this time, he watched many "Grade B" movies; admission was only ten cents.
 Many of these movies influenced his comedy routines later.

 A 1938 local newspaper photograph shows Kovacs as a member of the Prospect Players, not yet wearing his trademark mustache.
 Kovacs used his class vacation time to pursue roles in summer stock companies.
 While working in Vermont in 1939, he became so seriously ill with pneumonia and pleurisy that his doctors didn't expect him to survive.
 During the next year and a half, his comedic talents developed as he entertained both doctors and patients with his antics during stays at several hospitals.
 While hospitalized, Kovacs developed a lifelong love of classical music by the gift of a radio, which he kept tuned to WQXR.
 By the time he was released his parents had separated, and Kovacs went back to Trenton, living with his mother in a two-room apartment over a store.
 He began work as a cigar salesman, which resulted in a lifelong tobacco-smoking habit.

 Kovacs's first paid entertainment work was during 1941 as an announcer for Trenton's radio station WTTM.
 He spent the next nine years with WTTM, becoming the station's director of special events; in this job he did things like trying to see what it was like to be run over by a train (leaving the tracks at the last minute) and broadcasting from the cockpit of a plane for which he took flying lessons.
 Kovacs was also involved with local theater; a local newspaper published a photograph of him and the news that he was doing some directing for the Trenton Players Guild in early 1941.
-The Trentonian, a local weekly newspaper, offered Kovacs a column in June 1945; he named it "Kovacs Unlimited".
+The Trentonian, a local daily newspaper, offered Kovacs a column in June 1945; he named it "Kovacs Unlimited" (1945–50).